 Parallel venation - When veins run parallel to each other and do not form a reticulum, it is known as parallel venation.
 It is a characteristic feature of monocotyledon leaves.

-Depending upon the pattern of the lamina leaves may be simple or compound.
+Depending upon the pattern of the lamina, the types of leaves are as follows:

 Phyllotaxy is the mode of arrangement or distribution of leaves on the stem and its branches.
 This arrangement is to make sure that leaves receive the maximum amount of sunlight.
 Three main types of phyllotaxis are observed in plants: alternate, opposite, and whorled.

-Leaves are modified into various types, which are:
+Leaves are modified into various types.
+The types of modification of leaves are:

 An arrangement of more than one flower is known as an inflorescence.